nccgroup/Sniffle/README.md

 mechanism.
 Under the extended mechanism, auxiliary pointers on all three primary channels point to the same auxiliary packet, so hopping between primary channels is unnecessary.

+To not print empty data packets on screen while following a connection, use the `-q` flag.
+This makes it easier to observe meaningful communications in real time, but may obscure when connection following is flaky or lost.

 If for some reason the sniffer firmware locks up and refuses to capture any traffic even with filters disabled, you should reset the sniffer MCU.
 On